rwieruch/blog_robinwieruch_content/react-component-composition.md

 *Note: The Form component uses React Hooks that are not released yet.
 If you want, you can learn more about [React Hooks](https://www.robinwieruch.de/react-hooks/).
 Essentially they enable you to have function components with state and side-effects.*

 Now, wherever we use the Form component, we can capture the username of a user.
 It's identical to the HTML form from before, isn't it?
-Think about it for a moment.

-No, it isn't.
+Not really.
 At the moment, the Form is only capable of doing one thing.
-We did loose all the benefits from the HTML element composition, because we ended up with a specialized Form component.
+We did loose all the benefits from the HTML element composition from before, because we ended up with a specialized Form component.
 It can be reused anywhere in our React application, but it handles only one case.
-To make it even clearer, we would have to rename the Form component.
+To make it effortless to see the difference, we would have to rename the Form component:

 {{< highlight javascript "hl_lines=6 9" >}}
 import React, { useState } from 'react';